Franklin Bicknell: "Dying England"

-In 1947, Bicknell wrote a controversial article "Dying England" in The Medical Press supporting Albert Howard's idea that English people are malnourished.
-The article made sensationalist media headlines.
 Bicknell stated that "England is dying from starvation" and that the average person was only getting 2,100 calories a day when they needed 3,000.
 He believed the British population were suffering from prolonged chronic malnutrition.
 Bicknell ended his polemic with "once we were a great, a prosperous, a happy nation: once we were well fed."
+John Strachey commented that Bicknell had failed to take into account important factors such as the amount of food consumed in canteens and restaurants.